-205. If a licence were issued, the conditions would include a requirement for the licence holder to inform the Regulator of any circumstances that would affect their suitability.
+208. On the basis of information submitted by the applicant and records held by the OGTR, the Regulator considers Intervet Australia Pty Ltd suitable to hold a licence.
+The licence includes a requirement for the licence holder to inform the Regulator of any circumstances that would affect their suitability.

-206. In addition, any applicant organisation must have access to a properly constituted Institutional Biosafety Committee and be an accredited organisation under the Act.
+209. In addition, any applicant organisation must have access to a properly constituted Institutional Biosafety Committee and be an accredited organisation under the Act.